NonDairyNeutrino/Thesis/presentations/asa/asa2024.typ

 //   - Methods and types of problems
 // - Work in Progress

-- The equations of motion (EoM) is at the heart of physics
+- The equations of motion (EoM) are at the heart of physics
 #pause

-- Motion is causal
+- Numerical methods have been sequential to preserve causality
 #pause

-- Methods of solving the EoM have been sequential
+- These methods haven't been able to benefit from parallelism
 #pause

-- Calculations haven't been able to benefit from parallelism
-#pause
-- What if they could?
+- But what if they could?

 == Acoustics in Expanding Volumes